-Rummer homes are (controversially) similar to those of
+Rummer homes are (controversially) almost identical to

-Joseph Eichler, found in various Californian tracts.
+Eichler Homes, found in various Californian tracts.
 Whatever the ‘inspiration’, they’re impressive houses in their own right.

 Although Rummer homes are way cheaper than their California cousins, they command a premium, when compared to neighboring homes.
 Either way, I think it’s money well spent.